maco-data/metasite_1.0/README.md

 npm ERR!     /Users/user/.npm/_logs/2022-11-26T13_51_48_581Z-debug-0.log
 ```

+This happened becaused I did not installed the project dependencies.

 To fix this problem I ran `npm install`.
-After this I managed to run the command `npm run dev` and everything was find with the project.
+After this I managed to run the command `npm run dev` and everything was fine with the project.

--   Learn about the structure of a Next 13 application.
+-   Learned about the structure of a Next 13 application.

--   Used set variables for repeating code this technique help save time as is code use in diferent parts.
+-   Used set variables for repeating code.
+This technique helped me save time as it is code I used in diferent parts.

+-   Learned to debug the my code, sometimes there were grammar errors or the incorrect syntax.